 (g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us: i.
 TheCompany has disclosed the impact of pending litigations on its financial position in itsfinancial statements Refer Note 21 to the financial statements.

 ii.
 The Company does not has any material foreseeable loss arising out of derivativecontract iii.
 There has been no delay in transferring amounts required to be transferredto the Investor Education and Protection Fund by the Company.

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of BWL Limited("the Company") as of 31st March 2016 in conjunction with our auditof the standalone financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of BWL Limited("the Company") as of 31st March 2020 in conjunction with our audit ofthe standalone Ind AS financial statements of the Company for the year ended on that date.

 Meaning of Internal Financial Controls Over Financial Reporting